letsbuilda/pyweek36/README.md

 ## Controls

-- WASD or arrow keys to move, space also works for jump
+- `WASD` or arrow keys to move, space also works for jump
 - Click to shoot bullets that temporarily convert dark matter back into solid blocks
+- `Q` to exit into level select / main menu

 ## Copyright